 Date Change & Delivery Options Reconsidered

-In the end, instead of my original 40 week due date of October 13th, September 22nd will be the latest they’d let me deliver, at 37 weeks.
+In the end, instead of my original 40 week due date of October 13th, September 22nd will be the latest they’d let me deliver, at 37 weeks of pregnancy.
 Oftentimes when problems arise with MoDi twins it’s safer to have them on the outside than the inside if they start to not share resources the way they should.
-I’ve been told that as long as I deliver after 25 weeks, which would be June 30th, they have a decent chance of survival.
-Of course, at that point, they’d need to be in the Neonatal Intensive Care Unit (NICU) for a considerable amount of time, but at least they might make it.

-If I deliver before 32 weeks I have to deliver at a different hospital than I did with my singleton which is further from my home because they are more well equipped for this type of situation and their NICU is a higher level than the one where I delivered my singleton.
 If I can make it past 32 weeks then I can deliver where I delivered my singleton again, likely by the same OBGYN that delivered him, by c-section.
 They also have a NICU where my singleton was for 4 days after his birth so at least we’re used to that situation somewhat.
 It isn’t guaranteed that the twins will be in the NICU but it’s very likely, no matter when they’re born.

 Likely a Repeat C-Section

-Due to having a c-section previously there are certain drugs they cannot give me to induce labor so if I don’t spontaneously go into labor before 37 weeks then I’ll need to have a repeat c-section.
+Due to having a c-section previously there are certain drugs they cannot give me to induce labor so if I don’t spontaneously go into labor before 37 weeks gestation then I’ll need to have a repeat c-section.
 There is also a chance that even if I do go into labor, or especially if the twins need to be delivered early due to complications, I’ll also need a repeat c-section.
 I’m prepping myself mentally to need a repeat c-section.

-The recovery from my first c-section was complicated by a few things I had no control over and my doctor is still unsure why my recovery was so bad.
-I healed fine overall but makes me very wary of another one due to the recovery time and the fact that I’ll now have a 2-year-old to take care of in addition to twin newborns.
 By the way, I do trust my OBGYN with my life and don’t feel he did anything wrong.
 I just tend to have horrible luck and no matter who I ask there isn’t an explanation for the severe debilitating pain that I had in a certain area after delivery that almost sent me into shock 36 hours later.
 I can only pray that won’t happen again.

 I’m not trying to be a downer with all of this, I know I’m so blessed to be pregnant and even more blessed to be pregnant with identical twins.
 We are very excited, just also a little scared of all of the possible complications that could arise and trying to plan for the best but also the worst, just in case.
+I’m also a bit sad that I’ll never have a vaginal delivery, as odd as that sounds, but it is what it is.

 So Many Appointments!!

 We are lucky that I’m a stay-at-home mom already since I have to go to all of these appointments!
 Beyond the every 2 week ultrasounds that last from 1-3 hours, I also still have the normal monthly, then bi-weekly and weekly OBGYN appointments.
-However, now that I’m a stay-at-home mom we don’t have childcare for my singleton and I can’t bring my him to my super long ultrasound appointments.
+However, now that I’m a stay-at-home mom we don’t have childcare for my singleton and I can’t bring my him to my super long ultrasound scan appointments.

 The blessing is that I have an amazing mother-in-law who drives an hour and a half each way every other week to come to stay with our son while I’m at these appointments.
 She also stays the night which gives us some special time with her as well as special time with her grandson.
 She also is going to help us out after the twins come by staying with our son when we’re in the hospital and even after we’re home for a while (as long as she doesn’t get sick of us!!!) to help out since if I have a c-section I can’t lift my 2 year old into the crib or changing table for quite a while.
 Also, I’ll be pretty busy with the twins between nursing them and changing them and all of that, I sadly don’t see myself having a lot of time to dedicate to my oldest son.
 Already he will ask about Grandma and when she’s coming back.
 It’s pretty sweet.
 He’s sure enjoying all the extra time with his Grandma and so are we!